Jiyeon31/readmecreator/README.md

   ## Installation

-  copy SSH address and git clone
+  copy SSH and git clone

   ## Usage

-  for making readme file easily
+  when you need a readme file for your github

   ## License